igoramadas/expresser/docs/logger.md

     catch ex
         expresser.logger.error "My method", "Some description", ex

-### Using Logentries

-Create an account on Logentries.
-Then register your host, and create a default log for this host.
-You should then get the "Token" for this log, and change the Logentries token key:

-    "logger": {
-        "logentries": {
-            "enabled": true,
-            "token": "your-logentries-token-here"
-        }
-    }

-### Using Loggly

-Create an account on Loggly.
-Then register your host, and create a default log for this host.
-You should then get the "Token" for this log, and change the Loggly token and subdomain keys:

-    "logger": {
-        "loggly": {
-            "enabled": true,
-            "subdomain": "my-subdomain",
-            "token": "your-loggly-token-here"
-        }
-    }

 ### Logging unhandled exceptions

-If you want to log unhandled exceptions (thrown at process level), set {{ settings.logger.uncaughtException }} to true (it is true by default!) and the Logger will save the stack trace to the errors log.
+By default the Logger module will log all unhandled exceptions as error.
+If you want to disable that, please set the `settings.logger.uncaughtException` to false.

 ### Using multiple transports

-You can have any combination of transports enabled at the same time.
-For example Local and Logentries, or Logentries and Loggly.
+You can have multiple transports enabled at the same time, and also log only to specific transports by directly targeting then on your code.

 ### Listening to log events